 (1) The official gazette shall be accessible freely and free of charge in the permanent online mode on the website www.vestnesis.lv.

-(2) Legal acts systematised by the State agency Latvijas Vēstnesis shall be accessible without restrictions and free of charge in the website www.likumi.lv.
+(2) Legal acts systematised by the State agency Latvijas Vēstnesis shall be accessible freely and free of charge on the website www.likumi.lv.

-(3) The State shall ensure that anyone may become acquainted with the official gazette and systematised legal acts at State and local government libraries, as well as public Internet access points ensured by the State and local governments free of charge.
+(3) The State shall ensure that anyone may become acquainted with the official gazette and systematised legal acts at State and local government libraries as well as at public Internet access points ensured by the State and local governments free of charge.

 Section 18.
 Re-use of Official Publication and Systematised Legal Acts

-(1) Official publication and the legal acts systematised in the website www.likumi.lv shall be available for re-use in accordance with the procedures laid down in the regulatory enactments regarding freedom of information.
-The Cabinet shall determine the fee for the transfer of official publication and the legal acts systematised in the website www.likumi.lv for re-use.
+(1) Official publication and the legal acts systematised on the website www.likumi.lv shall be available for re-use in accordance with the procedures laid down in the laws and regulations regarding freedom of information.
+The Cabinet shall determine the fee for the transfer of official publication and the legal acts systematised on the website www.likumi.lv for re-use.